Malignant Narcissism - The Drama

 George and Betty Geftakys similarly created the Assembly to embody their vision--a "Heavenly Vision" of the perfect New Testament church, a candlestick of pure gold.
 George constantly reminded us and instructed us about this "Heavenly Vision" in his Bible studies, seminars and publications.
 Betty worked tirelessly to ensure that we all looked perfect.

 One of the characteristics of narcissism is insistence on a perfect image.
-George's self-image of perfection is apparent in many and diverse ways.
-His braggadocio and his vanity are obvious expressions.
-But on a deeper lever, he often brags, "I haven't sinned in weeks", or "months".
+George's self-image of perfection was apparent in many and diverse ways.
+His braggadocio and his vanity were obvious expressions.
+But on a deeper lever, he often bragged, "I haven't sinned in weeks", or "months".
 On at least one occasion he told someone, "I haven't sinned in 10 years."

 I submit that George and Betty envisioned and created the Assembly to be a projection of Georges' self-image of perfection.
 It was a church built "according to the heavenly pattern" that expressed the mind of God, to prove their goodness and superior spirituality.

 They made sure their Assemblies included all the activities of normal Christianity - prayer, Bible study, worship, fellowship, outreach.
-Everything was more and better than other churches.
+And everything was more and better than other churches.
 Everything was supported by Bible verses.
 The many standard hymns of the faith buttressed the impression that everything was orthodox.
 It all looked wonderful, a dream church.